 There are a number of poblano uses in the kitchen.
-Because they’re so sturdy, poblano peppers are ideal for stuffing.
-You can stuff them with nearly anything you like, including cream cheese, seafood, or any combination of beans, rice and cheese.
+Since they’re so sturdy, poblano peppers are ideal for stuffing.
+You can stuff them with nearly anything you like including cream cheese, seafood, or any combination of beans, rice, and cheese.
 (Think chili rellenos!)
-Poblano peppers are also delicious in chili, soups, stews, casseroles or egg dishes.
+Poblano peppers are also delicious in chili, soups, stews, casseroles, or egg dishes.
 Really, the sky is the limit.

 Poblano peppers are frequently dried.
-In this form, they are known as ancho peppers, and they are considerably hotter than fresh poblanos.
+In this form, they are known as ancho peppers and are considerably hotter than fresh poblanos.

 How to Grow a Poblano Pepper

 The following tips on growing poblano peppers in the garden will help ensure a good harvest:

 Plant poblano pepper seeds indoors eight to twelve weeks before the last average frost date.
 Keep the seed tray in a warm, well-lit area.
 The seeds will germinate best with a heat mat and supplemental lighting.
 Keep the potting mix slightly moist.
 Seeds germinate in about two weeks.

 Transplant the seedlings to individual pots when they are about 2 inches (5 cm.) tall.
 Plant the seedlings in the garden when they’re 5 to 6 inches (13-15 cm.) tall, but harden them off for a couple of weeks first.
 Nighttime temperatures should be between 60 and 75 degrees F. (15-24 C.).

 Poblano peppers need full sunlight and rich, well-drained soil that has been amended with compost or well-rotted manure.
 Fertilize the plants about six weeks after planting using a water-soluble fertilizer.

 Water as needed to keep the soil moist but never soggy.
 A thin layer of mulch will prevent evaporation and keep weeds in check.